fadeoutsoftware/it-water/script/Leonardo/README.md

 step ssh login m.menapace@fadeout.it --provisioner cineca-hpc

 ## Scripts
+Before running each script a preliminary certificate generation is required with step command above.

 ### uploadHmcSif
 After logging in, it uploads the hmc sif to the home directory